n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/conversational-agent.md

 USER'S INPUT
 --------------------
-Here is the user's input (remember to respond with a markdown code snippet of a json blob with a single action, and NOTHING else):
+Here is the user's input (remember to respond with a markdown code snippet of a JSON blob with a single action, and NOTHING else):

 {{input}}
 ```